 A Well-Structured Curriculum with Yearly Assessments

-Why Choose The Music Development Program?
+Why Choose The Royal Conservatory of Music Certificate Program?

-The Music Development Program encompasses four main areas:
+The Program encompasses four main areas:

 - Each level includes a broad selection of pieces representing a variety of styles and periods.